B2B YouTube Case Studies

 Examples of Great B2B YouTube Channels: Startups & SaaS

 These are companies that you can take inspiration from directly, and the strategies they are using are going to help actually generate leads and new users, rather than just ‘awareness’ – which is what larger B2B comapnies like Microsoft typically focus on with their YouTube strategy.
-As a SaaS content strategist, these are the types of channels I pay close attention to.

 How These Example YouTube Channels Have Been Selected